How do I find a book if I have the citation?

 Watch this two-minute video that shows you how to find a specific book if you have the citation.
 Or, scroll down to read instructions.

-Let's use this example citation of a book chapter to explain the steps you'll need to follow to find the book:
+- Let's use this example citation of a book chapter to explain the steps I'll need to follow to find the book:

 Still need help?
 Ask a librarian.